DistributedProofreaders/guiguts-py/README.md

 1. Install Python & Poetry (above)
 2. Clone the [GG2 Github repo](https://github.com/DistributedProofreaders/guiguts-py)
    or a fork thereof.
-3. In the cloned GG2 directory, create a virtual environment using the version of python you installed above.
+3. In the cloned GG2 directory, create a virtual environment using a version of python you installed above.
-   * Windows (in git bash shell)
+   * Windows - single python version (in git bash shell)
      ```bash
-     poetry env use ~/AppData/Local/Programs/Python/Python310/python.exe
+     poetry env use ~/AppData/Local/Programs/Python/Python311/python.exe
      ```
+   * Windows - pyenv (in git bash shell)
+     ```bash
+     poetry config virtualenvs.prefer-active-python true
+     ```
    * macOS
      ```bash
-     poetry env use $(brew --prefix)/bin/python3.10
+     poetry env use $(brew --prefix)/bin/python3.11
      ```
 4. Also from the GG2 directory, install the GG2 python dependencies in the virtual environment.
 This will install GG2 as an editable package that you can develop and run directly.
+If you use pyenv to switch to a new version of python, you will need to re-run this command.
    ```bash
    poetry install
    ```

-You can run then GG2 directly with `poetry run guiguts`.
-For advanced users, you can access the virtual environment shell with `poetry shell`.
+You can then run GG2 directly with `poetry run guiguts`.
+Alternatively, you can start a virtual environment shell with `poetry shell`, then run GG2 with `guiguts`.

 ## Code style
 Guiguts 2 uses [flake8](https://pypi.org/project/flake8) for static code analysis